GoTierGod/chess-game-ts/README.md

 ### `#deepPredict` Method

-This algorithm defines a method called `#depthPredict`, which performs alternating defensive and offensive move predictions to determine the overall score for a given board position.
+This algorithm defines a method called `#deepPredict`, which performs alternating defensive and offensive move predictions to determine the overall score for a given board position.
 It recursively evaluates the consequences of potential moves, considering both defensive and offensive aspects.

 #### Input Parameters